 An Affective component reflects the feelings and emotions an individual has toward a situation.
 The Cognitive component is derived from perceived knowledge.
-Behavioral intentional component is how a person expects to behave in a given situation.
+The behavioral intentional component is how a person expects to behave in a given situation.

 The attitude that reflects the extent to which an individual is gratified or fulfilled by his or her work is job satisfaction.; influenced by personal, group, and organizational factors; high levels of job satisfaction don’t always lead to high job performance.
 Most people are dissatisfied when absent from work more often, experience stress, which disrupts coworkers, and are continually looking for another job.
 Satisfied workers are absent from work less often, makes positive contributions, and stay with the organization

 Organizational Commitment is the attitude that reflects an individual’s identification with and attachment to an organization itself.
 A person with a high level of reward themselves as true members of the organization, overlook minor sources of dissatisfaction, see themselves as remaining a member of the organization.
 A person with a low level sees themselves as outsiders, express more dissatisfaction about things, and don’t see themselves as long-term members of the organization.

 Emotional Intelligence is the extent to which people are self-aware, or having the capacity for being aware of how they are feeling by tuning into one’s emotions.
 A person can manage their emotions to balance anxiety, fear, and anger so that they do no overly interfere with getting things accomplished.
 They can motivate themselves and remain optimistic to continue striving in the face of setbacks, barriers, and failures with explanatory style.
 People express empathy to understand how others are feeling and possess social skills to get along with others and to establish positive relationships High EQ perform better on jobs that require interaction and directing others; can be developed and not biologically biased.